 Lake Manyara Tree Lodge

-The remote southwestern region of the is famous for tree-climbing lions as well as flocks of flamingos, pelicans and buffalo cooling off in the soda lake.
-Guest staying at Lake Manyara Tree Lodge can enjoy game drives, bush walks, birding, and picnic trips to the lake shore.
+The lodge is located in the remote south-western region of the park, allowing for leisurely tracking of the park’s famous tree-climbing lions and for unimpeded viewing of the flocks of pelicans, flamingos and buffalo cooling in the soda lake.
+Activities from Lake Manyara Tree Lodge include game drives, Masai village visits, birding and picnics on the lake shore.